 - A. In Fall term, each student should file a course plan for the year which is signed by their adviser.
 Any changes to a course plan during the year must be filed with the Graduate Committee in the term when the changes are made.
-The course plan is kept in the student's file. - B. In Spring, each student fills out a review sheet as requested by Graduate Committee. - C. Students must maintain an overall grade point average of 3.0 or higher. - D. Students should find an adviser, file the PoS, and pass the required examinations in a timely manner appropriate to the program timeline. - E. The timeline for Master's and PhD degree specified below refers only to the academic year support. - F. Academic year is understood as three terms (Fall, Winter, and Spring). - G. For a student who goes on leave, the support is not guaranteed automatically upon their return, because the department must ensure the continuity of the employment and may need to hire someone else in their stead.
-Students who want to resume being supported upon their return must discuss the conditions of this support prior to going on leave.
+The course plan is kept in the student's file. - B. In Spring, each student fills out a review sheet as requested by Graduate Committee. - C. Students must maintain an overall grade point average of 3.0 or higher. - D. Students should find an adviser, file the PoS, and pass the required examinations in a timely manner appropriate to the program timeline. - E. The timeline for Master's and PhD degree specified below refers only to the academic year support.
+Summer support is discussed in section 8. - F. Academic year is understood as three terms (Fall, Winter, and Spring). - G. For a student who goes on leave, the support is not guaranteed automatically upon their return, because the department must ensure the continuity of the employment and may need to hire someone else in their stead.
+Students who want to resume being supported upon their return must discuss the conditions of this support prior to going on leave. - H. Students can expect the support up to and including the year of study specified below for the particular program (MS or PhD).